Colleagues, Collaborators, & Co-conspirators

 Amore Alvarenga

 Amore (They/Them/Theirs) creates invitations for people to embody their remedios.
 Amore facilitates accountability dialogues and curates healing spaces centered on ancestral practices, nervous system engagement, and healthy relationship skills.
 They are a Healing Justice Practitioner and Curandere based on Ohlone lands.
-Contact them at lamorealvarenga@gmail.com
+They can be reached here.

 Conly Basham